minhaz1217/fearless-ferns/README.md

 ### 0. Clone the repo

-Assuming you have git installed
+> Note: this assumes you have git installed

+Navigate to the desired location and clone this repository

 ```shell
 git clone https://github.com/minhaz1217/fearless-ferns
 ```

-Navigate to the newly created folder
+Then, navigate to the newly created folder

 ```shell
 cd fearless-ferns